caltechlibrary/irdmtools/ep3util.1.md

 get_all_ids
 : Returns a list of all repository record ids.
 The method uses OAI-PMH for id retrieval.
 It is rate limited and will take come time to return all record ids.
 A test instance took 11 minutes to retrieve 24000 record ids.

+get_modified_ids START [END]
+: Return a list of records created or modified in the START and END date range.
+If END is not provided it is assume to be today.

 get_record RECORD_ID
 : Returns a specific simplified record indicated by RECORD_ID, e.g. 23808.
 The REORCID_ID is a required parameter.

 harvest [HARVEST_OPTIONS] [KEY_LIST_JSON]
 : harvest takes a JSON file containing a list of keys and harvests each record into a dataset collection.
-If combined with one of the options, e.g. `-all`, you can skip provideing the KEY_LIST_JSON file.
+If combined with one of the options, e.g. `-all`, you can skip providing the KEY_LIST_JSON file.

 # HARVEST_OPTIONS